zalando/postgres-operator/docs/administrator.md

 changes become irrevertible once `pg_upgrade` is called.
 To understand the upgrade procedure, refer to the [corresponding PR in Spilo](https://github.com/zalando/spilo/pull/488).

-When `major_version_upgrade_mode` is set to `manual` the operator will run the upgrade script for you after the manifest is updated and pods are rotated.
-It is also possible to define `maintenanceWindows` in the Postgres manifest to better control when such automated upgrades should take place after increasing the version.
+When `major_version_upgrade_mode` is set to `full` the operator will compare the version in the manifest with the configured `minimal_major_version`.
+If it is lower the operator would start an automatic upgrade as described above.
+The configured `major_target_version` will be used as the new version.
+This option can be useful if you have to get rid of outdated major versions in your fleet.
+Please note, that the operator does not patch the version in the manifest.
+Thus, the `full` mode can create drift between desired and actual state.

+### Upgrade during maintenance windows

+When `maintenanceWindows` are defined in the Postgres manifest the operator will trigger a major version upgrade only during these periods.
+Make sure they are at least twice as long as your configured `resync_period` to guarantee that operator actions can be triggered.

 ### Upgrade annotations

 When an upgrade is executed, the operator sets an annotation in the PostgreSQL resource, either `last-major-upgrade-success` if the upgrade succeeds, or `last-major-upgrade-failure` if it fails.
 The value of the annotation is a timestamp indicating when the upgrade occurred.

 If a PostgreSQL resource contains a failure annotation, the operator will not attempt to retry the upgrade during a sync event.
 To remove the failure annotation, you can revert the PostgreSQL version back to the current version.
 This action will trigger the removal of the failure annotation.

 ## Non-default cluster domain